Kulsoom-ri/US_senate_simulation/README.md

    - sponsor – Name of the senator who introduced the bill
    - introduced_party – Political party affiliation of the sponsor
    - num_cosponsors – Number of senators who cosponsored the bill
-   - previous_action – Summary of prior legislative actions related to the bil
+   - previous_action – All prior legislative actions related to the bill

 ### Data Wrangling
 **Handling Missing variables:**